Justin900429/Facial-Graph-Representation-Learning/README.md

 ```

 ### MagNet
-The structure of MagNet was used from [here](https://github.com/ZhengPeng7/motion_magnification_learning-based).
+The structure of MagNet was adapted from [here](https://github.com/ZhengPeng7/motion_magnification_learning-based).
 Please download the pretrained weight from their release and place in `dataloader/weight/`.

 ### DLIB with GPU (not necessary)
 ```command